- What Is It?

 What is thoracic outlet syndrome?

-Thoracic outlet syndrome is a condition whereby symptoms are produced (numbness in fingers , pain in shoulder and neck) by compression of nerves or blood vessels, or both, because of an inadequate passageway through an area (thoracic outlet) between the base of the neck and the armpit.
-The thoracic outlet is surrounded by muscle, bone, and other tissues.
-Any condition that results in enlargement or movement of the tissues of or near the thoracic outlet can cause the thoracic outlet syndrome.
-These conditions include muscle enlargement (such as from weight lifting), injuries, an extra rib from the neck at birth (cervical rib), weight gain, and tumors at the top of the lung (rare).
-Often no specific cause is found.
+Thoracic outlet syndrome is a condition whereby symptoms are produced (numbness in fingers , pain in shoulder and neck) by compression of nerves and/or blood vessels in the upper chest.
+The passageway for these nerves and blood vessels to exit the chest and supply the upper extremities is referred to as the thoracic outlet.
+Muscle, bone, and other tissues border the thoracic.
+Any condition that results in enlargement or movement of these tissues of or near the thoracic outlet can cause the thoracic outlet syndrome.
+These conditions include muscle enlargement (such as from weight lifting), injuries, an extra rib extending from the neck (cervical rib), weight gain, and rare tumors at the top of the lung.
+Often no specific cause is detectable.

 It is felt by some scientists that the evolution of the torso of primates from a four-legged to a two-legged position may predispose humans to the development of thoracic outlet syndrome.
 The resulting vertical posture produced flattening of the chest cage and a shift of the shoulder joint backward, both of which narrowed the thoracic outlet.